 4. Public good

-Exchanges should pursue purposes that are in the public interest, having as a goal to be fair, orderly and neutral to protect all public participants.
+Exchanges and CCPs should pursue purposes that are in the public interest, having as a goal to be fair, orderly and neutral to protect all public participants.

 In fulfilment of its public good responsibilities, an exchange must remain neutral and fair to all actors.
 Questions can arise because of the changing ownership structure of exchanges, and also new entrants into the trading space, but neutrality and fairness remain key criteria for WFE members.